 Wandering Around - for a liturgy that is so traditional and prescribed it is interesting to observe that the congregation seems to be almost disrespectfully moving around.
 Walking to the front of the church to deposit a candle or kiss and icon.
 Arriving late or leaving early.
 But it is not a problem.

-We will first view an important part of the Divine Liturgy in a very large Orthodox church in Moscow
+We will now view an important part of the Divine Liturgy in a very large Orthodox church in Moscow